Customer Support Page, where you will find answers to your Safari Questions

 - Full-Board Lodging: All meals are included except alcoholic drinks, sodas, and snacks that you might order apart from meals.
 Some luxury Lodges have non-premium alcoholic beverages and sodas.

-- Private 4×4 Safari Vehicle with Pop-Up Roof: The vehicle has a car fridge, WiFi, bottled Water, Local Fruit, and Nut Snacks; car seats for children are available.
-Beer, Wine be cooled in Car Fridge upon special request.
+- Private 4×4 Safari Vehicle with Pop-Up Roof: The vehicle has a car fridge, WiFi, bottled Water, Local Fruit, and Nuts Snacks; car seats for children are available.
+Beer and wine can be cooled in the Car Fridge upon special request.

 - Gorilla Trekking: Permits are included in your Safari.
 We also provide porter services, a walking stick for Support, and bottled water.
 Read our Practical Gorilla Trekking Advice: